-- 42 3.23 Maritime Radionavigation Service: A radionavigation service intended for the benefit and for the safe operation of ships. - 43 3.24 Maritime Radionavigation-Satellite Service: A radionavigation-satellite service in which earth stations are located on board ships. - 44 3.25 Aeronautical Radionavigation Service: A radionavigation service intended for the benefit and for the safe operation of aircraft. - 45 3.26 Aeronautical Radionavigation-Satellite Service: A radionavigation-satellite service in which earth stations are located on board aircraft. - 46 3.27 Radiolocation Service: A radiodetermination service for the purpose of radiolocation. - 47 3.28 Meteorological Aids Service: A radiocommunication service used for meteorological, including hydrological, observations and exploration. - 48 3.29 Earth Exploration-Satellite Service: A radiocommunication service between earth stations and one or more space stations, which may include links between space stations, in which: - information relating to the characteristics of the Earth and its natural phenomena is obtained from active sensors or passive sensors on earth satellites;
+- 42 3.23 Maritime Radionavigation Service: A radionavigation service intended for the benefit and for the safe operation of ships. - 43 3.24 Maritime Radionavigation-Satellite Service: A radionavigation-satellite service in which earth stations are located on board ships. - 44 3.25 Aeronautical Radionavigation Service: A radionavigation service intended for the benefit and for the safe operation of aircraft. - 45 3.26 Aeronautical Radionavigation-Satellite Service: A radionavigation-satellite service in which earth stations are located on board aircraft. - 46 3.27 Radiolocation Service: A radiodetermination service for the purpose of radiolocation.

+46A 3.27A Radiolocation-Satellite Service: A radiodetermination-WARC-92 satellite service used for the purpose of radiolocation.